Port Charlotte High School: Model United Nations

-The school's Model United Nations (MUN) is "the most successful competitive team of any kind in Charlotte County history".
-The team has been recognized as one of the best Model UN teams in the country for its winning performances at conferences at both the national and international levels.
+The school's Model United Nations has been recognized for its performances at conferences at both the national and international levels.

-Team members put on a yearly Mini-Mun conference for students from local public and private middle schools.
-They also present six-week-long public speaking/debate seminars at several local elementary schools.
+Team members host an annual Mini-Mun conference for students from local public and private middle schools.
+They also present six-week-long public-speaking and debate seminars at several local elementary schools.
 The seminars culminate in a public debate between teams from the elementary schools.

 Naval Junior Reserve Officers' Training Corps

 NJROTC Color Guard just before the performance of the national anthem at a football game, flanked by cheerleaders.

-The Naval Junior Reserve Officers' Training Corps (NJROTC) is a program allowing high school students to participate in the academic and physical training aspect of naval service, while also providing leadership opportunities to those involved in the program.
+The Naval Junior Reserve Officers' Training Corps (NJROTC) is a program that allows high school students to participate in the academic and physical training aspects of naval service, while also providing leadership opportunities for those involved.
 It does not require a commitment to military service following high school graduation.
-Port Charlotte's NJROTC program was established in the early 1990s; since then, it has grown significantly.
 The company of cadets are overseen and instructed by two retired United States Navy personnel, who are in turn overseen by the United States Navy itself through the form of Area Managers.
 Port Charlotte's unit is a member of NJROTC Area Seven, and is known for service to its community.

 The Pirate NJROTC unit has received many awards over the years, including, but not limited to the Distinguished Unit Award, which it has been awarded over seven consecutive academic years - 2001–2007.
 The unit is a part of Area 7, which consists of units in Alabama, Florida, and Georgia.

 The unit has seven "teams" within its infrastructure that allow participating cadets to receive extracurricular training and experience of their choice: an armed and unarmed drill team, color guard, honor guard, academic team, orienteering team, marksmanship team and a physical training ("PT") team.
 The teams compete against other Area Seven units at colleges, universities, military installations, and other high schools.
 The teams also compete with other units across the United States.